-This brief guide is designed to provide the answers to the fundamental questions about Jersey's International Saving Plans (ISPs).
-Jersey introduced ISPs on 1st January 2019, after an amendment to the Income Tax Jersey (Jersey) Law 1961, to allow Jersey to provide these popular schemes for the first time.
+This brief guide is designed to provide the answers to fundamental questions about Jersey's International Saving Plans (ISPs).
+Jersey introduced ISPs on 1st January 2019, by way of an amendment to the Income Tax Jersey (Jersey) Law 1961.
 Terry Northcott Associate Director of Corporate Services answers some of the commonly asked questions about International Savings Plans and the difference between them and regular pensions.

 Put simply.
 It is a plan that can be put in place in Jersey by international employers to help their employees save for retirement and/or other life events.